 - the tales of despondency in both staff and patients and much about the poor working practices I’ve had the misfortune to witness

-You’ll find out what actually happens on busy, over-stretched wards in London, using excerpts from my fifteen annual diaries; yes I’ve kept them and I can’t part with them.
+You’ll find out what actually happens on busy, over-stretched wards in London, reading excerpts from my fifteen annual diaries; yes I’ve kept them and I can’t part with them.

 Hard to read at times but a must for all nursing staff including general nurses, midwives and students.
 Moreover, psychiatrist and junior doctors could learn a thing or two from a mental health nurse and ward manager.

 To use this blog effectively, you can click on Categories (chronological order) or type the topic name you want to find i.e. Psychosis into search and any posts that have the word Psychosis in them will appear.

 Disclaimer: I no longer work as as nurse and do not claim to treat mental illness.
 I am simply providing information to help people navigate their illness and available services.
 The information contained in my posts are for information only.
 If you require help with mental health concerns I can signpost you towards professional support.